PIR schemes with small download complexity and low storage requirements: Introduction

 Error-correcting codes, and in particular maximum distance separable (MDS) codes, have been considered by many authors in various PIR models.
 It is natural to consider MDS codes, as they are very often used in various types of distributed storage codes (especially for locally repairable codes~\cite{GHSY12} and regenerating codes~\cite{DGWWR10,DRWS11}), and we expect that the servers in our PIR scheme will be part of a distributed storage system.
 We will now mention various examples.

 Colluding or malicious servers in PIR have been much studied over the last two years.
-Tajeddine and El Rouayheb~\cite{TaElR16,TaElR16a} consider PIR schemes where the information is stored using MDS codes.
-They describe schemes which have optimal download complexity in this model, as they attain the bounds in~\cite{CHY14,CHY15}, in the situation when one or two `spies' (colluding and/or malicious servers) are present.
+Tajeddine and El Rouayheb~\cite{TaElR16a} consider PIR schemes where the information is stored using MDS codes.
+Their PIR scheme based on the coded MDS achieves a retrieval rate $1-R$, where $R$ is the code rate of the storage system.
+They attain the bounds for linear schemes in~\cite{CHY14,CHY15}, in the situation when one or two `spies' (colluding and/or malicious servers) are present.
 In the case of one spy (no collusion) a generalisation to any linear code with rate greater than half was given in~\cite{KRA16}.
 Freij-Hollanti, Gnilke, Hollanti, and Karpuk~\cite{FGHK16} give a PIR scheme coded with an MDS code which can be adjusted (by varying the rate of the MDS code) to combat against larger numbers of colluding servers.
-This scheme also attains the asymptotic bound on the related capacity of such a PIR scheme.
+This scheme also attains the asymptotic bound on the related capacity of such a PIR scheme in the extreme cases, where there are no colluding servers or when the database is replicated, i.e. no coding is applied.
 This idea is generalised in~\cite{TGKFHR17}.
-The results in the latter paper are analysed (and one conjecture disproved) by Sun and Jafar~\cite{SuJa17,SuJa17a}.
+The results in the latter paper are analysed (and one conjecture disproved) by Sun and Jafar~\cite{SuJa17a,SuJa17}.
 Another scheme based on MDS codes which can combat large number of colluding servers is given by Zhang and Ge~\cite{ZhGe17a}.
 A generalisation to the case where the user wants to retrieve several files is given by the same authors in~\cite{ZhGe17b}.
 Wang and Skoglund~\cite{WaSk17a} consider a symmetric PIR scheme using an MDS code, in which the user can retrieve the information about the file he wants, but can gain no information about the other files.
 This scheme attains the bound on the capacity which they derive earlier in~\cite{WaSk16}.
 They have extended their work to accommodate colluding servers in~\cite{WaSk17b}.

 PIR can be combined with other applications in storage and communication in many ways.
 One example is a related broadcasting scheme in~\cite{KSCF17}.
 Another example is cache-aided PIR, considered by Tandon~\cite{Tan17}.
 In this setup the user is equipped with a local cache which is formed from an arbitrary function on the whole set of messages, and this local cache is known to the servers.
 The situation when this cache is not known to the servers is considered by Kadhe, Garcia, Heidarzadeh, El Rouayheb, and Sprintson~\cite{KGHRS17}.
 Since the user has side information in these models, the problem is closely related to index coding~\cite{BBJK11} a topic which is also of great interest.